Rohitsengar02/Shanti-Sthapana-Mission/DEPLOY_TO_VERCEL.md

-# How to Deploy to Vercel
+# Fixing Vercel 404 & Deploying Correctly

+The "404 NOT_FOUND" error happens because Vercel is looking for an `index.html` in your project root, but Flutter puts it in `build/web`.

+**Method 1: Deploy from your computer (Recommended)**

+This method is the easiest.
+You build the app locally and upload the result.

-1.  **Build the Flutter Web App:**
+1.  **Build the app:**
-    Run the following command in your terminal to build the web version of your app:
+    Run this command in your terminal:
     ```bash
-    flutter build web --release --renderer html
+    flutter build web --release
     ```

-2.  **Install Vercel CLI (Optional but recommended):**
-    If you don't have the Vercel CLI installed, you can install it via npm:
+2.  **Deploy the build folder:**
+    Run this specific command to deploy ONLY the `build/web` folder:
     ```bash
-    npm i -g vercel
+    npx vercel deploy build/web --prod
     ```

-3.  **Deploy:**
-    Run the deploy command from the root of your project:
-    ```bash
-    vercel --prod
-    ```
-    Follow the prompts to link your project.

-**Alternative: GitHub Integration**
-1. Push your code to a GitHub repository.
+    *If asked "Set up and deploy '~/.../build/web'?", answer **Y**.*
+    *If asked to link to existing project, answer **Y** and select the project.*

+---

+**Method 2: Automatic Git Deployment (Advanced)**

+If you want Vercel to build automatically when you `git push`, you need to configure Vercel settings manually because Vercel doesn't support Flutter out of the box.

+1. Go to your Project Settings on Vercel.
-2. Go to Vercel (vercel.com) and click "Add New... > Project".
+2. Go to **Build & Development Settings**.
-3. Import your GitHub repository.
-4. In the "Build & Development Settings", override the "Output Directory" to `build/web`.
-5. Click "Deploy".
+3. Change **Output Directory** to `build/web`.
+4. (Critical) You verify that Vercel has a way to run `flutter build`.
+Since Vercel doesn't have Flutter installed by default, **Method 1 is much safer and easier.**